wajahat-javaid/freenow/README.md

 _NOTE: Please make sure to not submit any personal data with your tests result.
 Personal data is for example your name, your birth date, email address etc._

+## Implementation Details
+*Task 1, new endpoints under v1/cars, Update car can only be done by Admin.

+*Task 2 is implemented using Optimistic locking, both Car and Driver domain objects have a version field.
+Has been tested with JMETER with concurrent requests on Same resource.

+*Task 3 has been implemented Using RSQL data can be searched using a wide range of filters combining them using AND(;) OR(,) operators include equality (==), > (=gt=), < (=lt=), like(*), in(=in=), Not Equal(!=) Not in (=out=)

+*Security Implemented through Spring Security, for now form based.(First Request results in login form, add JSESSION ID cookie in subsequent requests)

+ Searching of drivers and updating car status can only be done through Admin role.
+Drivers can login with their username and password.
+Admin credentials are in the DB script.

+*Added Unit Tests

+*DB script updated for all the changes